maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Specifically, let's say we have two edges, `first` and `second`.
 We can start by collecting the entire past lightcone of `first`.
 Then, we will perform a recursive search of the `second` 's lightcone.
-As soon as we hit an element from the `first` 's lightcone, we stop the recursion, and what kind of an element we have intersected.
+As soon as we hit an element from the `first` 's lightcone, we stop the recursion, and check what kind of an element we have intersected.
 If it's an event, we proceed to look at other branches, as an ancestor event would indicate spacelike separation.
 However, if it's an edge, that would imply the separation is either branchlike (if it's a common ancestor edge), or timelike (if that edge is `first` or `second` themselves).
 In that case, we stop enumeration and declare these two edges are not purely spacelike.